 If you identify a disability or any long term diagnosis on your UCAS application we will send you an information pack and registration form for our service.

-Once you return that to us, together with your evidence of disability, you will be offered an appointment with the Disability Adviser to explore what you might need for the course and, in most cases, to begin the process of getting your DSA funding application completed.
+Once you return that to us, together with your evidence of disability, you will be offered an appointment with the Disability Adviser to explore what you might need for the course and, in most cases, to begin the process of completing your DSA funding application.

 This is a confidential, informal meeting which gives you the chance to tell us how you feel your disability, health issue or specific learning difficulty might impact upon your studies.